Square One Shopping Centre: History

+After filing for bankruptcy, Hudson's Bay announced it would close all their stores, including their location at Square One, which would close on June 1, 2025.

-Future Hurontario LRT Connection
+Future Hurontario LRT connection

-The Hurontario LRT will run along the Hurontario corridor, starting from Brampton and running along 18 stops to Mississauga.
+The Hurontario LRT is a light rail line under construction that will run along Hurontario Street from Port Credit GO Station in the south to Brampton in the north.
 The LRT will have an intermediate stop at City Centre and connect to the MiWay City Centre Bus Terminal, as well as the Square One GO Bus Terminal.